Copyright 1994 - 2022 Bill's Bible Basics

 "Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us.
 Looking unto Jesus the author and finisher of our faith: who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.
 For consider him that endured such contradiction of sinners against himself lest ye be wearied and faint in your minds."

 Hebrews 12:1-3, KJV

 As the Apostle Paul wrote above in his first Epistle to the brethren at Corinth, we run this race of faith, in the hope that when all is said and done, and we have finally finished running our course in this present life, we will each receive our Crown of Life in Heaven.
-Here again is a set of some of my favorite Scriptures regarding this subject.
+Here again is a set of some of my favorite Scriptures regarding this subject of receiving our Crown of Life.
 I hope that you enjoy them as much as I do:

 "Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him."

 "And when the chief Shepherd shall appear, ye shall receive a crown of glory that fadeth not away."

 1 Peter 5:4, KJV